BassT23/Proxmox/README.md

 The web preview groups multiple Proxmox host records as nodes and shows their LXC/VM guests below the corresponding node.
 With one Proxmox host, the same node-first view is used in a compact form.
 Targets from `targets.conf` remain in a separate External systems section.

+Guest status records may include the Proxmox-provided guest name.
+The Web UI shows it next to the stable guest ID when available and keeps working with older status files that do not contain a name.
 The UI is still an engineering preview, not a beta release: owner-approved real live update runs are still required before beta or release approval.